GrantCulbertson/kenyon-car-connect/README.md

 ### 6. **Env**:
    - Stores configuration files, such as database connection settings, and API keys.
-   - Please look at `example env file` to see how it should be setup.
+   - Please look at `/setup files/example env file.txt` to see how it should be setup.

 ### 6.5 **Thid party APIs** ###
    - Make sure you update the API keys in the env file...